selik44/afflicto/readme.md

 - Leverage Request objects.
 - Implement Shopping cart, user management, klarna etc.
 - Implement better taxonomy and support for custom "collections" of stuff.
-- Refactor the Datatable class to make use of Eloquent.
-- !!
-Move the Mystore API key out of the code and into .env